 There are myriad reasons why someone may not have left a valid will.
 No matter the reason, though, the process of opening an estate in Texas without a will can be complicated.
 It can be quite different than the normal process of probating a will in Texas.

-The Texas probate attorneys of Jones Morris Klevenhagen thoroughly understand Texas intestacy and offer insights and legal assistance on determine the manner of passing the decedent’s intestate estate to heirs.
+The Texas probate attorneys of Ostrom Morris thoroughly understand Texas intestacy and offer insights and legal assistance on determine the manner of passing the decedent’s intestate estate to heirs.

 What is Intestacy?